House price balance shows biggest fall in a year - RICS

-LONDON House prices experienced their most widespread falls for a year in the three months to July, and surveyors do not expect the outlook to improve over the next 12 months, a survey by the Royal Institution of Chartered Surveyors showed on Tuesday.
+LONDON (Reuters)- British house prices experienced their most widespread falls for a year in the three months to July, and surveyors do not expect the outlook to improve over the next 12 months, a survey by the Royal Institution of Chartered Surveyors showed on Tuesday.

 RICS said that its July property price balance fell to -24 from -22 in June, a slightly bigger drop than the decline to -23 forecast by economists polled by Reuters.